RedisLabs/redislabs-docs/content/rs/administering/creating-databases/create-active-active.md

 1. **Confirm connectivity** - Confirm network connectivity between the participating clusters.
 1. **Create Active-Active database** - Connect to one of your clusters and create a new Active-Active database.
 1. **Add participating clusters** - Add the participating clusters to the Active-Active database with the user credentials for the service account.
+1. **Verify the database Was created on all particiapting clusters.
 1. **Confirm Active-Active database Synchronization** - Test writing to one cluster and reading from a different cluster.

 ## Prerequisites